couchbaselabs/partizen/README.md

 partizen

-A prototype copy-on-write btree, ordered Key-Value storage library with partition and sequence number awareness.
+A potential copy-on-write btree design partition and sequence number awareness.
 Partitions can be independently rolled back to a previous sequence number in O(1) time.

-Status: prototype
+Status: thinking about the design

 ------------------------------------------------------------
 ADT...